Selenium Course

 We can fetch the attribute of an element by using the getAttribute() method.
 Sample code:

-Here, I am finding the web page’s login button named ‘Login’.
+Here, I am finding the login button for the web page named ‘Login’.
 Once that element is found, getAttribute() can be used to retrieve any attribute value of that element and it can be stored it in string format.
-In my example, I have retrieved ‘classname’ attribute and stored it in LoginClassName.
+In my example, I have retrieved the ‘class name’ attribute and stored it in LoginClassName.

-In the below Selenium WebDriver tutorial, there is a detailed demonstration of locating elements on the web page using different element locator techniques and the basic methods/ functions that can be applied on those elements.
+The Selenium WebDriver tutorial below provides a detailed demonstration of locating elements on a web page using different element locator techniques and the basic methods/ functions that can be applied to those elements.

 Selenese is the set of selenium commands which are used to test your web application.